 One of the most important yet ignored organs in the body is the thyroid gland.
 This butterfy-shaped organ helps maintain optimal body function, and is linked to many health issues in men.

 In this article you will learn what your thyroid gland is, and why it is so critical to your overall health and well-being.
-You will also learn how your ED or other bedroom problems may be linked to an over or under active thyroid and what treatment options are available to you.
+You will also learn how your ED or other bedroom problems may be linked to an over or under active thyroid and what treatment options are available to you for symptoms of thyroid disease.

 What is the Thyroid Gland?